l0rdn1kk0n/wicket-requirejs/README.md

 wicket-requirejs
 ================

-Some helper to use requirejs with Apache Wicket.
+Some helper to use requirejs with Apache Wicket. (still under progress, please don't use it in any live system ;) )